UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_t_rand.rst

 rand_range_weight()
 ----------------------------------------------------------------------------------------------------------------------------------
 Returns a random value using a weighted distribution.
 Each given range (min/max) has a weight which determines how often it is chosen during randomization.
-The sum of all weights need not be 100 since the probability is weight/sum_of_weights.
+The sum of all weights could be any value since each individual probability is equal to individual_weight/sum_of_weights.

 The given weight is assigned to the range as a whole, i.e. each value within the range has a fraction of the given weight.
 This behavior can be changed to assigning the given weight equally to each value within the range by using